Share

 Did You Know?

-LOWERING DEFAULT SPEED LIMIT IN ILLINOIS URBAN AREAS
+SAFER DEFAULT SPEED LIMIT IN CITIES

 Given that excessive speed is the most common factor in serious and fatal crashes, we know that one of the best ways to save lives is to get people driving to slow down.